zittix/xGPS/README.md

 iPhone GPS Navigation software made when iOS 1 & 2 was introduced.

 It is supporting iPhone 3G GPS plus a variety of other GPS modules.

+## License

+This project is released under GPL v3 Open Source license.
+See LICENSE.md for details.